realtimschmidt/js_fundamentals/README.md

 # JS Fundamental Practice

-A collection of articles to pratice JavaScript
+A collection of articles and books to practice JavaScript

 ---